anchorchurch/anchor/README.md

-# Theme: Athey Creek
+# Theme: Anchor Church

-This theme is used by Athey Creek church at http://atheycreek.com
+This is the default theme for [Church Deploy](http://churchdeploy.com/)